 - In the folder where you extracted the sdrsharp files find the file called zadig.exe.
 Right click this file and select "Run as administrator".

 - In Zadig, go to "Options->List All Devices" and make sure this option is checked.
-If you are using Windows 10, in some cases you may need to also uncheck "Ignore Hubs or Composite Parents".
+If you are using Windows 10 or 11, in some cases you may need to also uncheck "Ignore Hubs or Composite Parents".

 WARNING: DO NOT select anything else or you will overwrite that device's driver!
 DO NOT click around randomly in Zadig.
 If you do you are likely to overwrite your mouse, keyboard, printer, soundcard etc drivers.
 Many bad reviews we get are due to people clicking around randomly in Zadig, so PLEASE check what you are doing first.

-- We need to install the WinUSB driver, so also ensure that WinUSB is selected in the box after the arrow next to where it says Driver (this is the default selection).
+- Make sure the box to the right of the arrow shows WinUSB.
 The box to the left of the green arrow is not important, and it may show (NONE) or (RTL...).
-This left hand box indicates the currently installed driver, and the box to the right the driver than will be installed after clicking Replace Driver.
+This left hand box indicates the currently installed driver, and the box to the right the driver that will be installed after clicking Replace/Install Driver.

 - Click Replace Driver.
 On some PC's you might get a warning that the publisher cannot be verified, but just accept it by clicking on "Install this driver software anyway".
 This will install the drivers necessary to run the dongle as a software defined radio.